UoB-COMSM0166/2025-group-6/README.md

 **Challenge 1:** Physics-Based Puck Interactions

 The heart of Puck Power Clash lies in the movement of the puck.
-It’s not just any ordinary puck—it’s powered by a physics engine that brings the action to life.
+It’s not just any ordinary puck, it’s powered by a physics engine that brings the action to life.
 The puck is a 2D circular entity, moving across the screen based on a velocity vector that updates every frame.
 The movement feels natural, thanks to gradual friction, which slows the puck down over time and gives the game a smooth but reactive feel.

 **Key mechanics include:**
 - **Velocity-Based Movement:** The puck moves based on a 2D velocity vector.
 As the puck slides across the field, friction kicks in and gradually reduces its speed, just like it would on an actual air hockey table.